Arts and Culture

 The Visual Arts program boasts the longest-standing private space in the U.S. dedicated to exhibiting and promoting art from Latin America, the Caribbean and Canada; it has achieved a unique and renowned leadership position in the field, producing both historical and contemporary exhibitions.
 The Visual Arts program present three exhibitions annually, each accompanied by a series of public and educational programs featuring outstanding artists, curators, critics and scholars.

-Explore our exhibitions below, and view a timeline of Visual Arts exhibitions dating back to 1967.
+Explore our past exhibitions below, and view a timeline of Visual Arts exhibitions dating back to 1967.

 The gallery is free and open to the public.